-Data and Methods To provide a discussion on the differences between anti-China protests in Japan, The Philippines, Vietnam, and Zambia, it is crucial to investigate how exactly the mobilization of protestors is organized.
-In order to decipher the differences in anti-China protests, I examine online media sources from around the world during the period of 2008 to the present.
-Examining recent anti- China protest allows us to not only see why these protests occur, but how they are organized.
-The use of media sources, such as online newspapers, are important because of their ability to provide factual data on the protests, as well as allow for a comparative approach when studying numerous protests that may take place over a period of time.
+Data and Methods

+To provide a discussion on the differences between anti-China protests in Japan, The Philippines, Vietnam, and Zambia, it is crucial to investigate how exactly the mobilization of protestors is organized.
+In order to decipher the differences anti-China protests, I examine online media sources from around the world during the period of 2008 to the present.
+Examining recent anti-China protest allows us to not only see why these protests occur, but how they are organized.
+The use of media sources, such as online newspapers, are important approach when studying numerous protests that may take place over a period of time.
 Anti-China protests usually occur after a confrontational incident between China and the protest country making online newspapers from around the world useful in exploring what made people protest as well as providing background information regarding the conflict that sparked the protest.